joBr99/nspanel-lovelace-ui/README.md

 ## Features

-- Entities Page with support for cover, switch, input_boolean, binary_sensor, sensor, button, number, scenes, script, input_button and light, input_text (read-only), lock, fan
+- Entities Page with support for cover, switch, input_boolean, binary_sensor, sensor, button, number, scenes, script, input_button and light, input_text (read-only), lock, fan and automation
-- Grid Page with support for cover, switch, input_boolean, button, scenes, light and lock
+- Grid Page with support for cover, switch, input_boolean, button, scenes, light, lock and automation
 - Detail Pages for Lights (Brightness, Temperature and Color of the Light) and for Covers (Position)
 - Thermostat Page
 - Media Player Card